 Sustainable design, zero-energy, passive solar homes are free from mechanical climate control systems for truly independent living.
 Our website is packed with loads of valuable free information, so please take the time to read all of this passive solar chapter and all of the many detail pages.
 Learn why high thermal mass (HTM™) dry stack block, mortared concrete block, or poured-in-place concrete wall construction is a much better answer than super-insulated (high R value) air-tight construction for ANY climate.

 Conventional stick framing, log homes, strawbale houses, autoclaved aerated concrete construction, and especially insulated concrete forms ICF's are simply not feasible, passive solar, sustainable design materials because they don't effectively store and release energy.
+HTM construction homes will function just fine in any climate, anywhere in the world.
 Dry stack block surface bonded concrete block walls for HTMs.
 Dry stack concrete block (cinder block) technique uses surface bonding cement (SBC) instead of mortar for high thermal mass walls that are actually stronger than conventionally laid block walls.

 Department of Housing and Urban Development, 1982 These homes were the winners of HUD’s fifth (and final) cycle of demonstration solar homes.
 The 91 winning homes were selected from 550 builder applicants.
+This was a time of great interest and activity in the passive solar home designs – many of the winning homes show a level of innovation not often found today’s passive solar designs.
+These are XX homes from the Western region: Click on the location to download a 2 to 5 page pdf concept plan file.
 Residential Renovation of a Schoolhouse.
 Search The Renewable Energy site for Do-It-Yourselfers This is the most carefully thought out and carefully executed energy retrofit I have seen.

 Gordon and Sue took a drafty 1963 brick schoolhouse with almost no insulation and converted into a home that could meet Passive House Institute standards, and that has a heating bill that is 6% of a similar size code built home in their area.
 Building a new home with a thermal envelope this efficient would be an excellent accomplishment -- doing this in a retrofit situation with all the challenges that go with trying to bend an existing structure to your needs makes it much more difficult.